-Using only statistical errors and fixing additional normalization of differential cross sections equal to unity, we have limited the possible forms of the theoretical representation of the scattering amplitude.
-The phenomenological model - HEGSh model was used for examining the whole region of the momentum transfer of two sets of experimental data obtained by the TOTEM Collaboration at 13 TeV.
-The simple exponential form of the scattering amplitude was used to examine only a small region of momentum transfer.
+used to examine only a small region of momentum transfer.
 In both cases, an additional fast decreasing term of the scattering amplitude was required for a quantitative description of the new experimental data.
 The large slope of this term can be connected with a large radius of the hadronic interaction and, hence, can be determined by the interaction potential at large distances.
-It can be some part of the hadronic potential responsible for the oscillation behavior of the elastic scattering amplitude 15.
+It can be some part of the hadronic potential responsible for the oscillation behavior of the elastic scattering amplitude [15].

-The discovery of such anomaly in the behavior of the differential cross section at very small momentum transfer in LHC experiments will give us important information about the behavior of the hadron interaction potential at large distances.
+The discovery of such anomaly in the behaviour of the differential cross section at very small momentum transfer in LHC experiments will give us important information about the behavior of the hadron interaction potential at large distances.
 It may be tightly connected with the problem of confinement.
-We have shown the existence of such anomaly at the statistical level and that some other models also revealed such unusual behavior of the scattering amplitude.
-Very likely, such effects exist also in experimental data at essentially smaller energies 50.
-However, the results of the TOTEM Collaboration have a unique unprecedentedly small statistical error and reach minimally small angles of scattering with the largest number of experimental poits in this small region of the momentum transfer.
-The new effects can impact the determination of the size of the total cross sections, the ratio of the elastic to the total cross sections and the size of the $\rho(s, t)$ - the ratio of the real to imaginary part of the elastic scattering amplitude.
+We have shown the existence of such anomaly at the statistical level and that some other models also revealed such unusual behaviour of the scattering amplitude.
+Very likely, such effects exist also in experimental data at essentially smaller energies [34].
+However, the results of the TOTEM Collaboration have a unique unprecedentedly small statistical error and reach minimally small angles scattering with the largest number of experimental poits in this small region of the momentum transfer.
+The new effects can impact the determination of the sizes of the total cross sections, the ratio of the elastic to the total cross sections and the size of the $\rho(s, t)$ - the ratio of the real to imaginary part of the elastic scattering amplitude.